symbolverse/symbolverse.github.io/README.md

 # symbolverse.github.io
-Home site for the Symbolverse project
+Home site for the Synchroverse project